 Questions about the WRIISC Referral Process?

 - Please visit the WRIISC website for more information.
 Detailed information about the referral process (for Veterans and clinical staff) is available here.
-If you have remaining questions about this process, please contact WRIISC-DC Social Worker, Dr. Stewart at 202-745-8000, ext.
-54647.
+If you have remaining questions about this process, please contact DC WRIISC at (202) 745-8249.

 Questions about Additional Resources and Support Available to EOD Veterans?

-- WRIISC-DC is proud to partner with researchers at Uniformed Services University (USU) and Rochester Regional Health as well as nonprofit organizations including the EOD Warrior Foundation (EODWF) and the Navy Special Operations Foundation (NSOF) to highlight research opportunities and support services available for EOD Veterans.
+- DC WRIISC is proud to partner with researchers at Uniformed Services University (USU) and Rochester Regional Health as well as nonprofit organizations including the EOD Warrior Foundation (EODWF) and the Navy Special Operations Foundation (NSOF) to highlight research opportunities and support services available for EOD Veterans.